Fall Season FAQ's (valid Fall 2017)

 When does the Fall Season start?
 Managers will receive their rosters around the first week of August.
 They will be calling you the first or second week of August to set up their first team meeting or practice.
 The first games are played on Sat, September 9.

 Are signups limited?
-Due to time restrictions and the nature of the program, Fall registration is limited to 52 players per division.
+Due to time restrictions and the nature of the program, Fall registration for the Senior Division is limited to 52 players.
+The Junior Division is limited to 24 campers, which provides a much higher coach-to-camper ratio, and allows for more one-on-one instruction for the kids.
 If the rosters are full, you may request to be put on a waiting list.
 Historically, both divisions fill before the end of signups, so sign up early to reserve your spot.

 I have more than one child, and money's a little tight.
 Are there any sibling discounts?
 We don't offer sibling discounts for Fall Season, but fees are more more affordable, as we don't require Fundraising or fees other than the $95 registration fee in Fall.